rosbacke/delegate/README.md

 pointers.
 It should allow for a decoupled refactoring of the driver/user code.
 These have the same const behavior and set/make variants as the rest of the setup functions.
 We use longer names to ease refactoring.

+## Using a custom namespace for delegate

+Currently the delegate and mem_fkn classes are placed in the global namespace.
+The header file does not include anything else so it is possible to include it into another namespace.
+The unit test checks this and seems to work.

 ## A note on skipping constructors

 Not using constructors to set up functions is due to how a template